Does Entity Abstraction Help Generative Transformers Reason?: Introducing Abstraction Inductive Biases

 \subsection{Abstraction as an auxiliary task}

 Our third strategy is to incorporate $X_s$ into the model with an additional cross entropy loss (\texttt{dec-loss} experiments).
 The model will now be tasked to predict both the target output $Y$ as well as the abstracted input $X_s$.
-To do that, we introduce a second language model head $W_{abs} \in R^{d \times vocab}$ (with $d$ being the model's decoder size) on top of the model's decoder, initialized to have the same weights than the original language model head $W_{lm}$, and fine-tuned during training.
-We then apply a softmax on the predicted logits before measuring the cross entropy loss between the predicted probability distribution and $X_s$.
+To do that, we introduce a second language model head $W_{abs} \in R^{d \times vocab}$ (with $d$ being the model's decoder size) on top of the model's decoder, initialized to have the same weights than the original language model head $W_{lm}$, and fine-tuned during training with a second cross-entropy loss.
 The final model's loss is then the average between the two cross entropy losses:

-with $\textmd{CE}()$ being the cross entropy loss and $H^{dec}$ being the output tensor of the model's decoder.
+with $H^{dec}$ being the output tensor of the model's decoder.
+Note that $X_s$ and $Y$ have different lengths ($|X_s|$ and $|Y|$ respectively), which is why we differentiate indices between the two sums.
 By sharing the decoder weights (except for the additional language model head), we make sure that most of the network parameters are influenced by the additional cross-entropy loss.
 This acts as a regularizer and forces the model to ``\textit{know}'' about entity types within its original parameters.
 In this setup, the model has $d*vocab$ more parameters.
 Figure~\ref{tab:abstraction_types}e illustrates this strategy.
+While not in the scope of our initial experiments, we evaluated the performance of this model to predict abstract sequences with its additional language model head.
+Curious readers can refer to Appendix~\ref{apdx:decloss-performance} for more details.